jucian0/posts/building-forms-in-reactjs.md

 export default UserForm;
 ```

-In order to have the application working we need to make some changes in `App.js`.
+In order to have the application working, we need to make some changes in `App.js`.

 ```jsx
 import React from "react";